project-leek/project-leek/docs/Build.md

 In the new screen, you can now connect to your home wifi.
 Every time the box is powered on and does not find a registered Wi-Fi, it will open its configuration hotspot again.
 However, if it finds a known WIFI, the hotspot will be closed and the Pi will use the available WIFI.

-Finally, with a new ifconfig, we find out the new WLAN IP address, which we will use to address the Pi in the future and set up the box.
+Finally, with a new ifconfig, we find out the new WIFI ip-address, which we will use to address the Pi in the future and set up the box.

 ### Install docker and docker compose